We Stop Unwanted Calls and Debt Collector Harassment.

 They’re legit.
 According to the Better Business Bureau (BBB), Delivery Financial Services is a debt collection agency founded and incorporated in 2001.
 The BBB established a profile page for DFS in 2004.
 DFS is listed as a collection agency serving primarily the state of Arizona.
-Buzzfile estimates DFS’ size of its headquarters staff at approximately less than 10 employees.
+Buzzfile estimates Delivery Financial Services’ size of its headquarters staff at approximately 5 employees.

 According to its website, “DFS believes strongly in its motto of “mediation, not confrontation” and it is reflected in our professional manner, tone on the telephone and ability to get issues resolved. ” DFS goes on to state that it committed to “understanding the need for taking a sensitive approach to public relations, to maintain a positive and constructive approach to collections, to demonstrate a “helping hand” attitude when it is called for, and to always maintain a professional attitude while collecting delinquent accounts.”

 Who does Delivery Financial Services collect for?

 Delivery Financial Services collects on contingency for healthcare, utilities, credit card and commercial institutions.
 Additionally, it offers litigation and monitoring, tax record search, manual credit reference contacting, and skip tracing services.

 DFS’ collection efforts are described on their website as: “We continue to try to locate debtors for at least 6 months to a year, then we usually keep checking back on the account monthly to see if any files have been updated, such as credit bureau files, new address, employment, so we can locate them”

 As for compliance, DFS’ website claims to be proud members of the Healthcare Financial Management Association (HFMA) and the American Association of Healthcare Administrative Management (AAHAM).
 DFS is also a member of the American Collector’s Association (ACA) and the ACA Healthcare Services Program.